open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

    - **Commit Title:** Remove all commit messages in the extended description, with the exception of co-authors.
 Keep the commit title concise, clear, and in lowercase.
    - **Closing Issue:** If applicable, include " (fixes #IssueNumber)" in the title to [automatically close the associated issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
 If forgotten, manually close the issue and link it to the original pull request.
 An example of a good commit title: "update vi-configuration.md (fixes #1530) (#1557)", where "1530" is the issue number, and "1557" is the pull request number.

-3. **Notification:** After merging a pull request, let the submitter know in the relevant Discord channel.
-Ensure to include a link to the pull request or the commit hash for reference.

 ## Notify Others of Updates

 Whenever you comment on an issue or review a pull request on GitHub that requires action from the submitter, notify those involved by sharing a link to the comment in the relevant Discord channel.